Get

 Conclusion

-Overall, it’s best to play it safe and contact your veterinarian if a spay incision is opened, even if it seems small.
+Overall, it’s best to play it safe and contact a veterinarian if a spay incision is opened, even if it seems small.
 This is because opened incisions can get infected and cause further health complications, as well as take longer to heal.
 After that, make sure to follow post-surgery care instructions, and your cat should have a full recovery and be up and active within a couple of weeks.

 See Also: